 But are they the ecological scourges some would have you believe?
 The answer is a measured “no,” with caveats.
 The truth about Starlings is somewhere in the murky middle.
 According to the above-mentioned Scientific American piece, one species — sapsuckers — seems to have suffered declines for the Starlings’ presence.
 The article cites a 2003 study, suggesting that the wholesale species decimation attributed to the Starling isn’t warranted.
 Although the study isn’t specifically referenced, it most likely is this one published in Conservation Biology in 2003.
 Walter D. Koenig concludes the article with this comment:

 . . . these results call into question our ability to predict the effects of exotic species on native species.
 Despite their rapid spread, striking abundance, and aggressive nature, starlings appear thus far to have had little negative effect on the native cavity-nesting bird species with which they are known to interfere.

 Although my results unexpectedly exonerate starlings from the charge of significantly causing declines in native cavity-nesting birds, it does so only provisionally.
 Additional studies, at both continental and population levels will be necessary to confirm this conclusion.

-I know Koenig’s defense of Starlings won’t win any fans among bluebird folks.
+I doubt Koenig’s defense of Starlings will influence any fans among bluebird conservationists.